kklein/kklein.github.io/content/posts/2023-10-22-jobs_I_like.md

 * I don't look for confirmation.
 * I don't need technical private projects.
 * I have colleagues who
-  * put ideas over people
+  * put ideas over people.
-  * don't have a strong ego
+  * don't have a strong ego.
-  * are very driven but not totally obsessed
+  * are very driven but not totally obsessed.
-  * thirst for knowledge
+  * thirst for knowledge.
-  * take satisfaction in sharing knowledge, teaching
+  * take satisfaction in sharing knowledge, teaching.
-  * don't forget or (involuntarily) bend much of what has been discussed between people
+  * don't forget or (involuntarily) bend much of what has been discussed between people.
-  * think long term
+  * think long term.
-  * don't die by 'done is better than perfect'
+  * don't die by 'done is better than perfect'.
-  * never hide their uncertainty
+  * never hide their uncertainty.
-  * are aware of their weaknesses
+  * are aware of their weaknesses.